Replacement Side View Mirrors

 Towing Mirror Upgrades:

-If you have a truck, you likely already know how useful and rugged looking tow mirrors can be.
+If you have a truck, you likely already know how useful and rugged-looking tow mirrors can be.
 Some trucks come with them already installed from the factory, and some do not.
 For the trucks that actually do tow large trailers, they are an absolute necessity.
 For trucks that don't tow things, but want to look awesome, they are a terrific upgrade.
 They can have almost any variety of options as well, like:

 The options are nearly endless on towing mirrors, so making sure that you select the proper option package for your specific truck is paramount.
-We've created a buying guide on towing mirrors to help you do just that, so be sure to check it out as it goes over all of the different options available in great detail.
+We've created a buying guide on towing mirrors to help you do just that, so be sure to check it out, as it goes over all of the different options available in great detail.
 1A Auto also has a massive selection of towing mirrors in stock for those of you that do or don't have the factory tow packages.
 Between having increased rear vision, and making the truck look extremely burly, you can't really do wrong when it comes to towing mirrors.

 Telescoping / Telescopic Mirrors:

-While we are on the topic of towing mirrors, we absolutely must discuss telescoping mirrors, because they go hand in hand.
+While we are on the topic of towing mirrors, we absolutely must discuss telescoping mirrors, because the two go hand in hand.
 Telescoping (also known as "telescopic") mirrors are a type of mirror that can extend out from the sides of the vehicle to increase rearward vision.
 By far, they are most commonly found on towing applications, because they aren't really necessary otherwise.
 This style of side view mirror can be power telescoping, or manual telescoping.
 The powered ones are obviously extremely cool because you can sit in the comforts of your truck while pushing a button to make the mirrors extend.
 Manual telescoping mirrors require a person to physically slide the mirror outward, which is slightly more effort, but they are far more reasonably priced as well.

 Telescopic mirrors can be a terrific upgrade if a truck already has towing mirrors, but needs just a little more vision for whatever it is towing.
 They also make a truck appear much bigger and badder, which is always nice.